SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 As said, all instructions can be modified in the configuration.
 You can even clear a complete instruction, if you want (and don't want to dicuss the corresponding information with Aiden).
 I do not recommend to clear the "Character" instruction, though.

 IMPORTANT: Depending on the configuration, especially the chosen model and also the "# Tokens", you may encounter problems with very complex input, for example a longer race with many recorded handling issues.
 In this case, Aiden will refuse to give you answer with a stupic excuse.
 That means, that the GPT service returned with an error code, typically meaning that the input area of the LLM was too small.
-Never happened for me with the GPT-4 model with "# MaxTokens" set to 2048, though, but happened a couple of times using the *smaller* models.
+Never happened for me with the GPT-4 model with "# Tokens" set to 2048, though, but happened a couple of times using the *smaller* models.

 ## Interacting with Aiden